zhus-dika/natural_gas_transportation_through_pipeline_networks/README.md

 **Guide to run code:**

-To run calculations follow instructions below:
+To run calculations follow the instructions below:

 1---> run code in the file calculateFunctions.nb

 2---> run code in the file calculateProcedures.nb

-3---> run code in the file linearSegmentCalculations.nb
+3---> run code in the file globalVariables_excel.nb

-results will be shown in the file linearSegmentCalculations.nb
+4---> run code in the file linearSegmentCalculations.nb

-The calculation results will be written in the .dat files.
+The calculation results will be written in .dat files.
 The construction of graphs based on the obtained numerical results is implemented in the file linearSegmentCalculations.nb.

 ### Synthetic transmission network without gas compressor units